top of page

 A Living Practice

 There will be moments when a client cannot stay present.
-Times when the body says no. Sessions where mindfulness feels impossible.
-This too is information.
-We learn to respect the system's wisdom, to work at the edge of capacity without pushing past it, and to trust that presence grows incrementally.
+Times when the body or nervous system says no thank you.
+Sessions where mindfulness feels impossible.
+This too is information, and it is respected.

-If you're curious about how mindfulness-based therapy might support your own work, I invite you to reach out.
-Whether you're struggling with anxiety, navigating past trauma, or simply feeling disconnected from yourself, therapy can offer a space to slow down, notice what's present, and explore new ways of being.
-You can contact me and schedule a consultation or learn more about my approach.
+If you’re curious about how mindfulness-based therapy might support your own work, I’d welcome you to reach out.
+Whether you’re navigating anxiety, processing past trauma, or simply feeling disconnected from yourself, therapy can offer a space to slow down, notice what’s present, and explore new ways of being.

 CONTACT